Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Methodology

 \subsection{Reconstruction Pipeline}

-We use DDS as discussed in Section II-B. Starting from random noise, we perform reverse diffusion sampling from a pre-trained diffusion model using OpenAI guided-diffusion codebase\footnote{https://github.com/openai/guided-diffusion} for training, which is guided by measurement-based CG steps.
-To ensure consistency with our real-\,world acquisition, the forward operator $\mathbf{A}$ models the fan-beam geometry used in our experimental setup.
-The number of sparse projections is variable and equally spaced over the angular range [0°,180°].
-Image size to be reconstructed is 128x128 in most of the experiments, unless otherwise stated.
-Due to the low resolution setup, we employ a cosine noise schedule, which mitigates the rapid information loss inherent in linear schedules, ensuring the model encounters meaningful image structure across more timesteps.
-For experiments in Section IV-A and IV-B, we fixed the following parameters: NFE=1000, $M=5$, $\eta=0.85$, $\sigma_y=10^{-7}$, and $\gamma_t=1$.
+Following Section II-B, we use DDS for reverse diffusion sampling from random noise with a pre-trained model (guided-diffusion codebase\footnote{https://github.com/openai/guided-diffusion}), guided by measurement-based CG steps.
+To match the real setup, the forward operator $\mathbf{A}$ models a fan-beam geometry with equally spaced sparse projections over [0°,180°].
+Unless stated otherwise, we reconstruct $128 \times 128$ images and use a cosine noise schedule \cite{nichol2021improved} to preserve structure across timesteps at low resolution.
+In Sections IV-A and IV-B, we fix the number of model evaluations (NFE) to 1000, $M=5$, $\eta=0.85$, $\sigma_y=10^{-7}$, and $\gamma_t=1 ; \forall t$.